xianghuiluo/TechnicalNotes/articles/wireguard.md

 This finishes creating the configuration of a WireGuard client.
 Additional clients can be add by following the same steps and appending to the server configuration file.

 ## Running the Server
-To bring up the serve, simply use the command:
+To bring up the server, simply use the command:
 ```bash
 sudo wg-quick up home-vpn
 ```